sansProg/aboutMyself/README.md

 https://sansprog.github.io/aboutMyself/

-While seeing the website on Mobile phone or Tablet, remember to enable desktop site for correct configuration as this website is not responsive.
+This website is not responsive.